ayourtch/llm-templated-coding/instruct/bin/llm-groq-3.md

 Perform "cargo check" with necessary flags to obtain json output, and filter the error messages only, that relate to the file in question.

-Rename the original output file with the name ".orig" appended to it, and save the copy of new LLM reply into output file.
+Save the copy of new LLM reply into output file.

 Perform "cargo check" with necessary flags to obtain json output *AGAIN*, and filter the error messages only, that relate to the file in question.